The Five Elements

 More than 5,000 years ago, the ancient Chinese knew this veiled secret, as well.
 They were so connected to nature that they began to realize there were five major rhythms in life that we cycle through and embody inside our bodies, as well.
 The Five Rhythms they observed were Water, Wood, Fire, Earth and Metal.

-A Professional dancer for the last 30 years, I began to combine my dance workshops with my knowledge of the Five Elements, while studying many forms of esoteric teaching.
+As a professional dancer for more than three decades, I began to combine my dance workshops with my knowledge of the Five Elements, while studying many forms of esoteric teaching.
 My mother introduced the Five Elements (which she calls the Five Rhythms) to my sister, Dondi and I when we were young.
 She taught Dondi and I about our elemental differences so that we would have compassion for each other, rather than constantly fight as young siblings.

 My mother, is holistic health pioneer of Energy Medicine fame, Donna Eden, was one of the first to teach the relationships of The Five Elements in her workshops, around the world and people always want more information from her.
 The Five Elements have taught me more than any other system out there.
 Even when I get discouraged by my sister, who is Wood (and on my control cycle), I can also see that she has elements to teach me in my own life as I do with her.
 I need to create more boundaries in my life, as I am an Earth element.
 I also believe that I have taught Dondi some elements about softening her Wood attitude, at times.
 The Five Elements constantly humble and teach me about people.
 Instead of having negative reactions to people, I understand their element and “meet” them with their own human challenges and react in a more compassionate light.

 As far as I know, I was the first to introduce Middle Eastern dance combined with The Five Elements in 1997.
 I dove into this work, researching both in books and intuitively observing students in my dance classes.
 A few years later, I brought my sister, Dondi Dahlin, into this work because she had the Wood element that I didn’t have and I felt she was a good Wood to work with.
-With my creativity and her business sense, we began to develop the Five Element Workshops from what I created initially.
-We integrated these two ancient art forms to create amazing week-long workshops that we’ve taught at retreat centers, ever since.
+With my creativity and her business sense, we began to develop the Five Element Workshops further than my original concept.
+We integrated these two ancient art forms to create amazing week-long workshops that we’ve taught at retreat centers as an annual event, first at Feathered Pipe in Montana and then we continued the annual tradition at Omega Institute for more than two decades.

 As the Movement Coordinator for the Eden Energy Medicine Certification Program, in this article I would like to address the “whys” of how certain elements are drawn to certain types of movement and how they could incorporate other movement into their lives for healthier balance.